pegros/PEG_LIST/help/sfpegListCmp.md

 **Schema.describe()** methods to provide the proper information.<br/>
 ![Object Attributes List Metadata](/media/sfpegListObjectAttributesMeta.png)

-The display is configured as follows:<br/>
+The display is configured as follows:
 ```
 {
     "keyField":"QualifiedApiName",